Kalebu/Learn-Python-by-Building-100-Projects/README.md

 	6. An App for messaging and sharing files over localhost
 	7. An app to Simulate the Monty Hal Problem Probabilities
 7. CLIs and Automation
-	1. A tool to remove duplicates files
+	1. A tool to remove duplicates files using hashing
 	2. A Python based website Blocker
-	3. A
+	3. A CLI Chat Application using Sockets
+	4. A Simple Python tool to automate computer shutdown
 8. Data Science and Data Visualization
+	1. Computer vision
 		1.
 9. Embedded Applications
 	1. Blinking Arduino LED with Python
 	2. Reading intensity with Python
 	3. Creating our own Mouse with MPU

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzM3NDU1ODIsLTI3NDY5NDY2Nl19
+eyJoaXN0b3J5IjpbNzgxOTQyODYxLC0yNzQ2OTQ2NjZdfQ==
 -->